bourque/lasp_exercise/README.md

 accessed across different methods.

 - I split up the various calculations into their own methods (e.g. `calculate_wavelength`, `calculate_count_rate`, etc.) as I believe this makes the code more readable overall.
-That is, it should be relatively obvious what a particular method's purpose is just from a a quick glance.
+That is, it should be relatively obvious what a particular method's purpose is just from a quick glance.
 I also created separate methods for strictly plotting purposes, as well as reading in and organizing the data.

 - I named some of the methods using a leading underscore (e.g. `_convert_to_datetime`) to indicate that these methods are only used
 'internally' within the class object.
 In other words, these methods do not get called directly, rather they get called by _other methods within the class_.
-While this does not change the behavior of the method in any way, not make the method private, it is considered a good practice.
+While this does not change the behavior of the method in any way, nor make the method private, it is considered a good practice.

 - I followed the [`PEP08`](https://www.python.org/dev/peps/pep-0008/) style guide and [`PEP257`](https://www.python.org/dev/peps/pep-0257/) docstring conventions (with only a few exceptions) in order to make the code more readable and standardized.
-This helps for other developer to be able to read, understand, and perhaps maintain or contribute to the code in the future.
+This helps for other developers to be able to read, understand, and perhaps maintain or contribute to the code in the future.
 These conventions include standardized class/method/variable naming conventions, alphabetical ordering of methods, consistently structured docstrings, and more.
 One major exception to this is that I did not follow the convention of limiting lines of code to 80 characters, as I find this convention to be a bit antiquated (we no longer use punch cards) and in many cases will cause the code to be _less_ readable.
-I did however split up lines of code that were exceptionally long (\~120 characters).
+I did however split up lines of code that were exceptionally long (i.e. ones that were \~120 characters or more).

 - I chose the `pandas` library for reading in and storing data from CSV files.
 After reading in data, `pandas` automatically stores the data in a table-like object, and columns of data can be easily accessed through attributes.